geekyclarkey/homeassistant/hass_projects/greenhouse_module/README.md

 I don't have a greenhouse myself but my uncle does.
 Even though we both live in different countries we have found a way to create this via video calls and messages.
 We have both been working together to make the ultimate greenhouse module with fully automated watering system and so much more.
-Light, humidity, motion sensors and relays to control everything from the irrigation to the heating and Cooling.
+Light, humidity, motion sensors and relays to control everything from the irrigation to the heating and cooling.
 This project was fun for me as i felt like a teacher, guiding my uncle through the setup procedure.
 Even though i didn't get my hands dirty i still feel like i accomplished something.

 ## Purchase all the sensors and components needed